pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 driver.findElement(By.cssSelector("button.button-primary.button-next")).click();
 ```

-And then verifies (actually, asserts) that the button to show the answer is present:
+And then verifies (actually, asserts) that the button that shows the answer is present:
 ```java
 try {
 	assertTrue(isElementPresent(By.id("btn_answer_1-1")));